 - The risk profile of the work environment

-- Whether or not you have company vehicles
+- Whether or not you provide company vehicles

 - Deductibles and policy limits you choose